safijari/blog/_posts/2017-04-03-How-I-Use-Docker.md

 If your computer is running an Intel GPU and you would like your container to be able to access it, you should also install `libgl1-mesa-glx`, `libgl1-mesa-dri`, and `mesa-utils`.
 You can then decide to use the GPU at runtime.
 Note that this is also possible to do with NVidia GPUs (I have never tried with AMD) and NVidia even puts out a utility called `nvidia-docker` which makes the process simpler.
 I use this with my desktop to run GPU powered Tensorflow and have even run containerized video games through steam in the past.

-As should be evident from the above command, it is possible to have multiple commands in a single `RUN` statement but they need to be separated by `&&`.
-A `\` signals a line break and is purely cosmetic but is very useful in making Dockerfiles more readable (and easily editable).
+As should be evident from the above listing, it is possible to have multiple commands in a single `RUN` statement but they need to be separated by `&&`.
+A `\` signals a line break and it is very useful in making Dockerfiles more readable (and easily editable).

 Finally, notice the `-y` in the `apt-get install` statement.
 This is necessary and without the image cannot be built.
 This is because the Docker build process does not stop for user input, instead the user input needs to be signaled in advance.
 The `-y` command tells `apt` to install all the packages without further user input.